 - Not great for large projects: With the lack of a Gantt chart and its simplified nature, it may be too simple to handle large projects with multiple tasks and users.

-- Not available offline: You need to be online to have access to the platform.
+- Not available offline: You need to be online to access the platform.

 Price: Generous free plan with up to 10 team boards; Business plan starts at $9.99 per user per month with unlimited team boards, advanced checklists and unlimited powerups; Enterprise plan starts at $17.50 with advanced features and security capabilities.